abhijitchirde/desi-ipsum-figma-plugin/README.md

-**Version 1.0**
+**What is Desi**

+'Desi' is a word derived from Sanskrit 'Desa/Desam' (देश/देशम्) which means country, nation.Desi word is used to describe the people, culture, languages and sometimes products of Indian origin.

-Figma plugin for generating random text blocks in Indian languages
+This is a Figma plugin for generating random text blocks in Indian languages

-Initial development including 11 languages for this version
+**Current development includes 11 languages**
 - Hindi
 - Marathi
 - Sanskrit